cb2866/cb2866/README.md

 <h1 align="center">Hi 👋, I'm Cynthia</h1>
 <h3 align="center">A Software Engineer (front-end focused) from the Bronx, New York</h3>

-- 🔭 I’m currently working my way through **Frontend Mentor challenges**
+- 🔭 I’m currently working on a project called MedExperts.
+Check out the repository in my pinned projects below.

-- 🌱 I’m currently learning **data structures, algorithms, and data visualization**
+- 🌱 I’m currently studying **data structures, algorithms, and data visualization**

 - 👨‍💻 All of my projects are available at [https://cynthia-brito-mena.netlify.app/](https://cynthia-brito-mena.netlify.app/)